cirosantilli/rails-cheat/readme.md

     rake db:setup

+It's weird, but at Rails 4 this also drops the `db` first just like `db:reset`.

 This is a good option to start a database to its working condition once migrations have already made `db/schema.rb` be up to date, for example to reset a development database after a `db:drop`.

+Its weird, but as of 2013 this seems to also drop first!

+Same as setup, but drop first:

+    rake db:reset

+Great to turn a development database to its initial state.

 ##dbconsole